NewsLocal News

 Posted

-Defense Secretary Pete Hegseth announced Tuesday that remaining service members who have refused the COVID-19 vaccine will have their discharges reviewed immediately.
+Defense Secretary Pete Hegseth announced Tuesday that all remaining service members who had refused the COVID-19 vaccine during the pandemic will have their discharges reviewed immediately.

-Hegseth said based on their discharges and conduct after leaving the service, the Department will automatically be upgraded from a general to an honorable discharge, potentially restoring critical benefits after years without access.
+Hegseth said based on their discharges and conduct after leaving the service, the Department of War will automatically upgrade the member's status from a less-than-honorable general to an honorable discharge, to restore critical benefits.

-The Department of Defense said as of Tuesday, there's still about 3,000 service members still need their status changed so they can access those benefits once again.
+The Department of War said as of Tuesday, about 3,000 service members still need their status changed so they can access those benefits again.

 "The process, while I was in, was pretty stressful.
 It was really up in the air whether I was getting kicked out.
 Thankfully, I did not," Northcutt said.